HazyResearch/lolcats/README.md

 in `environment.yaml` for a system with CUDA 12.2 worked.

-Also consider checking that your CUDA install is accessible, e.g., by adding the following to your `.bashrc`:
+Also, consider checking that your CUDA install is accessible, e.g., by adding the following to your `.bashrc`:

 ```
 export CUDA_HOME=/usr/local/cuda-12.2/